- PHP Basics

 <?php $server = "localhost"; $user = "root"; $pass = ""; $db = "codescracker"; $conn = new mysqli($server, $user, $pass, $db); if($conn -> connect_errno) { echo "Connection to the database failed!<BR>"; echo "Reason: ", $conn -> connect_error; exit(); } $sql = "SELECT * FROM customer"; $result = $conn -> query($sql); if($result) { while($row = $result -> fetch_row()) { echo "Name: ", $row[1]; echo "<BR>"; echo "Age: ", $row[2]; echo "<HR>"; } $result -> free_result(); } else { echo "Something went wrong!<BR>"; echo "Error Description: ", $conn -> error; } $conn -> close(); ?>

-Note - The mysqli() is used to open a connection to the MySQL database server, in object-oriented style.
+Note: The mysqli() function is used to open a connection to the MySQL database server in object-oriented style.

-Note - The new keyword is used to create a new object.
+Note: The new keyword is used to create a new object.

-Note - The connect_errno is used to get/return the error code (if any) from last connect call, in object-oriented style.
+Note: The connect_errno is used to get or return the error code (if any) from the last connect call in object-oriented style.

-Note - The connect_error is used to get the error description (if any) from last connection, in object-oriented style.
+Note: The connect_error is used to get the error description (if any) from the last connection in object-oriented style.

-Note - The error is used to return the description of error (if any), by the most recent function call, in object-oriented style.
+Note: The error is used to return the description of the error (if any) from the most recent function call in object-oriented style.

-Note - The close() is used to close an opened connection, in object-oriented style.
+Note: The close() is used to close an opened connection in object-oriented style.

-The above example, can also be written as:
+The above example can also be written as:

 <?php $conn = new mysqli("localhost", "root", "", "codescracker"); if(!$conn -> connect_errno) { $sql = "SELECT * FROM customer"; if($result = $conn -> query($sql)) { while($row = $result -> fetch_row()) { echo "Name: ", $row[1]; echo "<BR>"; echo "Age: ", $row[2]; echo "<HR>"; } $result -> free_result(); } } $conn -> close(); ?>

-PHP MySQLi Script to Fetch Data using mysqli_fetch_row()
+PHP mysqli script to fetch data using mysqli_fetch_row()

 <?php $conn = mysqli_connect("localhost", "root", "", "codescracker"); if(!mysqli_connect_errno()) { $sql = "SELECT * FROM customer"; if($result = mysqli_query($conn, $sql)) { while($row = mysqli_fetch_row($result)) { echo "Name: ", $row[1]; echo "<BR>"; echo "Age: ", $row[2]; echo "<HR>"; } mysqli_free_result($result); } } mysqli_close($conn); ?>

-Note - The mysqli_connect() is used to open a connection to the MySQL database server, in procedural style.
+Note: The mysqli_connect() function is used to open a connection to the MySQL database server in procedural style.

-Note - The mysqli_connect_errno() is used to get/return the error code (if any) from last connect call, in procedural style.
+Note: The mysqli_connect_errno() function is used to get or return the error code (if any) from the last connect call in procedural style.

-Note - The mysqli_close() is used to close an opened connection to the MySQL database, in procedural style.
+Note: The mysqli_close() function is used to close an opened connection to the MySQL database in procedural style.

-PHP MySQLi Fetch Data and Display in Table
+PHP mysqli Fetch Data and Display in Table

 <?php $driver = new mysqli_driver(); $driver -> report_mode = MYSQLI_REPORT_OFF; $server = "localhost"; $user = "root"; $pass = ""; $db = "codescracker"; $conn = @new mysqli($server, $user, $pass, $db); if($conn -> connect_errno) { echo "Connection to the database failed!<BR>"; echo "Reason: ", $conn -> connect_error; exit(); } $sql = "SELECT name, email FROM customer"; $result = $conn -> query($sql); if($result) { echo "<TABLE>"; echo "<TR>"; echo "<TH>Name</TH>"; echo "<TH>Email</TH>"; echo "</TR>"; while($row = $result -> fetch_array()) { echo "<TR>"; echo "<TD>$row[0]</TD>"; echo "<TD>$row[1]</TD>"; echo "</TR>"; } echo "</TABLE>"; $result -> free_result(); } else { echo "Something went wrong!<BR>"; echo "Error Description: ", $conn -> error; } $conn -> close(); ?>